 Amounts due from the Parent Company are lent on similar terms as the underlying funding raised.

-At 30 September 2013, bonds and notes included \$1,267 million of notes that were issued to a subsidiary of the Ultimate Parent.
-These notes matured during the year.
+Bonds and notes includes \$1,267 million (2012: \$1,257 million) of notes that have been issued to subsidiaries of the Ultimate Parent.

 Amounts due to other related parties are guaranteed by the Parent Company.